Connect

 Alberta's Unique Weather

 Alberta and Ontario can both be extremely cold, and while average lows in Alberta are lower than those in Ontario—a fact that scares some off—they don't tell the whole story.
-The lack of humidity in Alberta makes the winter lows bearable because it's not the bone-chilling type of cold that can't be prevented.
+The lack of humidity in Alberta makes the winter lows more bearable—it's less bone-chilling than high-humidity cold.

 Deciding Between Ontario and Alberta